BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [![](../media/3_Middle-earth_-_The_Armies_of_The_Hobbit_media/image9.jpeg)*Mv F S D A W C*]

-[*The younger of Thorin's nephews, Kíli is still a skilled fighter and a valuable member of Thorin's Company.
+[*The younger of Thorin's nephews, KÃ­li is still a skilled fighter and a valuable member of Thorin's Company.
 His noble lineage has provided him with great swordsmanship, as well as making him a crack shot with a bow.
-However, his best quality is his unwavering loyalty to his family, for Kíli will do anything within his power to protect his brother and uncle.*]
+However, his best quality is his unwavering loyalty to his family, for KÃ­li will do anything within his power to protect his brother and uncle.*]

-[*Older brother to Kíli, Fíli is every bit his brother's equal.
+[*Older brother to KÃ­li, FÃ­li is every bit his brother's equal.
 However, where his brother is dark, he is fair.
-Fíli's quick wits are matched only by the speed of his blades — many an Orc has fallen foul of the swiftness in which Fíli throws his axes and even more have failed to match the young Dwarf's skill in combat.
-Like his brother, Fíli is fiercely loyal to Thorin, and is willing to risk everything for him.*]
+FÃ­li's quick wits are matched only by the speed of his blades â€” many an Orc has fallen foul of the swiftness in which FÃ­li throws his axes and even more have failed to match the young Dwarf's skill in combat.
+Like his brother, FÃ­li is fiercely loyal to Thorin, and is willing to risk everything for him.*]

 [*5" 5/3+ 4 5 2 2